-At their core, eating disorders involve a person’s distorted view of their weight and body shape, which manifests itself in an unhealthy relationship with food and eating.
+At their core, eating disorder involve a person’s distorted view of their weight and body shape, which manifests itself in an unhealthy relationship with food and eating.
 Anorexia Nervosa and Bulimia are the two most common and well-known eating disorders.
-Anorexia is characterized by a refusal or inability to maintain a normal body weight, generally in the form of under-eating.
+Anorexia is characterized by a refusal or inability to maintain normal body weight, generally in the form of under-eating.
 Bulimia, on the other hand, is characterized by excessive and repeated binge-eating, followed by compensatory behaviours, such as fasting, vomiting, or over-exercising.
 In both cases, the sufferer believes their body weight or type is inadequate and resorts to extreme measures in order to compensate.

 The Health Effects of Eating Disorders

 We all know that our bodies need food and nutrients in order for us to function properly, to survive.
-Therefore, the effects of eating disorders can be devastating to the body and its functions.
+Therefore, the effects of eating disorder can be devastating to the body and its functions.
 Some ailments associated with anorexia and bulimia include:

 - Rapid weight loss/gain

 - Extreme fatigue